mbierlee/poodinis/README.md

 ```
 Set-up can further be reduced by enabling "Register on resolve".
 For more details and examples, see the [examples](example) directory.

-###Tutorial
-For an extended tutorial walking you through all functionality offered by Poodinis, see [TUTORIAL.md](TUTORIAL.md)

 Documentation
 -------------
 You can generate Public API documentation from the source code using DUB: